we3lab/eeco/docs/complexities.rst

     More complex tariffs may also have tiered energy and demand charges based on cumulative monthly demand, seasonal (i.e., monthly) and time-of-use (i.e., daily and/or hourly) variation in marginal energy and demand charges, and bundled or decoupled generation and delivery charges.

+    Within each component of the tariff, there is tremendous variability across both the underlying tariff structure and the charge per unit of energy delivered.
+As alluded to above, some utilities establish tariffs with flat rate energy and demand charges, where the price of energy is constant throughout the day.
+    Other utilities establish tariffs with a time-of-use (TOU) component, where a peak hour surcharge is applied to each kWh (or therm) of energy delivered and kW (or therm/hr) of demand.
+    TOU periods can vary from weekend to weekday in addition to hour-to-hour.
+    Prices may also change seasonally (i.e., month-to-month) based on climate, with the highest prices depending on whether heating or air conditioning drive the maximum load on the grid.
+    Finally, prices often vary based on total monthly consumption.
+    For example, Con Edison charges almost $33/therm for the first 3 therms delivered and less than $1/therm thereafter.

 Demand charges are particularly problematic for optimization problems since taking a maximum is not a matrix operation.
 Tiered charges provide another challenge since assumptions will have to be made about what tier a customer will fall into before the optimization problem is solved, but that assumption could be influenced by the results of the optimization problem (:ref:`why-consumption-est`).

-We standardized a machine-readable format for storing tariff data that address the complexities of tarrif structure found across the United States (:ref:`data-format-tariff`).
+We standardized a machine-readable format for storing tariff data that address the complexities of tarrif structure found across the United States (:ref:`data-format`).

 .. _categorize-tariffs: